7 Best Neighborhoods in Barcelona for Digital Nomads (And Where to Avoid)

 7. Gothic Quarter

-It’s known for its winding alleys, picturesque plazas, and centuries-old buildings.
-It’s also home to many popular attractions such as the Barcelona Cathedral and Plaça Sant Jaume.
+It’s known for its narrow alleys, hidden plazas, and old buildings, and it’s where you’ll find spots like the Barcelona Cathedral and Plaça Sant Jaume.

-It can also be a little sketchy at night with its dark and narrow streets so I wouldn’t recommend walking alone at night.
+It can also feel a little sketchy at night with the dark, narrow streets, so I wouldn’t suggest walking around alone late.

 Pros of Gothic Quarter